pingcap/docs/sql-statements/sql-statement-load-data.md

 ### `WITH max_write_speed = stringLit`

-When you use physical import mode, you can specify the rate limit for writing to a single TiKV with this parameter.
+When you use physical import mode, you can use this parameter to specify the rate limit for writing to a single TiKV.
 The default value is `0`, which means no limit.

 This parameter supports the [go-units](https://pkg.go.dev/github.com/docker/go-units#example-RAMInBytes) format.
 For example, `WITH max_write_speed = '1MB'` means that the maximum write rate to a single TiKV is `1MB/s`.

 ### `WITH detached`

-If you specify the S3 or GCS path, and do not specify the `LOCAL` parameter, you can use `WITH detached` to make `LOAD DATA` run in the background.
+If you specify an S3 or GCS path, and do not specify the `LOCAL` parameter, you can use `WITH detached` to make `LOAD DATA` run in the background.
 In this case, `LOAD DATA` returns the task ID.

 You can view the created jobs via [`SHOW LOAD DATA`](/sql-statements/sql-statement-show-load-data.md), or you can use [`CANCEL LOAD DATA` and `DROP LOAD DATA`](/sql-statements/sql-statement-operate-load-data-job.md) to cancel or delete the created jobs.